H3: Emissions of mercury and persistent organic pollutants to the environment

 Assessment of change

-No assessment of change was undertaken for this component as a suitable time series is not yet available in the Outcome Indicator Framework.
+No assessment of change was undertaken for this component over the short, medium or long term as a suitable time series is not yet available in the Outcome Indicator Framework.

 Year Dioxin-like Polychlorinated Biphenyls Dioxins and Furans Hexachlorobenzene Pentachlorobenzine Pentachlorophenol Polychlorinated Biphenyls Polychlorinated Naphthalenes